Lukehaven Icelandic Sheepdogs

 Jane Goodall’s lifelong devotion to wildlife conservation and her deep appreciation for the bonds that unite all living things have profoundly shaped my own philosophy.
 Her words remind me each morning that every choice we make—whether in business, in our communities, or in our homes—ripples outward.
 It’s this conviction that fuels my commitment to sustainability, ethical stewardship, and, most recently, to preserving the Icelandic Sheepdog breed for generations to come.

-My professional background spans over thirty years, from leadership roles at global healthcare companies to owner and president of a digital marketing agency in CT; specializing in SEO, website development, conversion optimization, and AI‑driven marketing.
+My professional background spans over thirty years, from leadership roles at global healthcare companies to owner and president of a digital marketing agency in Connecticut specializing in SEO, website development, conversion optimization, and AI-driven marketing.
 I hold an MBA, an MS, and an EdS in Computers and Education.
+Guiding organizations through digital transformation has honed my strategic mindset and reinforced my belief that purpose-driven leadership delivers the most enduring results.

 My passion for the Icelandic Sheepdog began on my first visit to Iceland in 2017.
 Captivated by their joyful spirit and herding instincts, I vowed that my next dog would be an “Icie.”
 In December 2019, I brought home Raina, followed a year later by Freyja—both from renowned breeder Loren.
 Today, my household includes three Icelandic Sheepdogs, a Shih Tzu, and three rescue horses on our small farm.
-I’m a proud steward of Lukehaven Icelandic Sheepdogs and I have the honor of carrying forward her legacy in CT —she remains actively involved in every aspect of our program.
+I’m a proud steward of Lukehaven Icelandic Sheepdogs and honored to carry forward Loren’s legacy in Connecticut—she remains actively involved in every aspect of our program.

-When I’m not guiding businesses through digital transformation, you’ll find me on my farm caring for 3 rescue horses or training my Icelandic Sheepdogs for agility trials.
+When I’m not guiding businesses through digital transformation or supporting rescue operations, you’ll find me on my farm caring for three rescue horses or training my Icelandic Sheepdogs for agility trials.
 There’s something deeply rewarding about preparing my dogs (and myself!) to navigate challenging obstacle courses—each tunnel, weave pole, and teeter board showcases their intelligence, athleticism, and eagerness to please.
-These moments reinforce my belief that dedicated training and a strong human–canine bond are vital to the well‑being of this spirited breed.
+These moments reinforce my belief that dedicated training and a strong human–canine bond are vital to the well-being of this spirited breed.

-Whether crafting a new marketing campaign, bonding over barn chores, or navigating my “Icies” through a complicated agility course, I strive every day to honor Jane Goodall’s legacy by making a positive, lasting impact—on my clients, on my community, and on the precious breed I am fortunate to help preserve.
+Whether crafting a new marketing campaign, collaborating with fellow breeders to rescue an Icie in need, or navigating my “Icies” through a complicated agility course, I strive every day to honor Jane Goodall’s legacy by making a positive, lasting impact—on my clients, on my community, and on the precious breed I am fortunate to help preserve.

 Cari